Home Warranty for Millennials: Essential Protection for First-Time Homeowners

 Do millennials really need a home warranty?

-Yes — arguably more than any other homeowner demographic.
-Millennials typically have less emergency savings, higher debt loads, and are buying older homes with systems closer to end-of-life.
+Yes, arguably more than any other homeowner demographic.
+Millennials typically have less emergency savings (28% have none, and 65% have used savings for everyday expenses), higher debt loads, and are buying older homes with systems closer to end-of-life.
 A home warranty converts unpredictable repair bills into a flat annual cost plus a small service fee, which is far easier to budget for.
 It also fills the psychological gap left by transitioning from renting, where a landlord handled all repairs.

 How much does a home warranty cost for a first-time buyer?